mautic/mautic-website/SECURITY.md

 We will review your report promptly and coordinate a fix if necessary.
 You will be notified of the outcome.

+The timelines we aim to follow are:

+- Within one week every report gets acknowledged.
+- Within 14 days every report gets a further response stating either:
+    - the issue is closed (and why);
+    - the issue is still under investigation; if needed, additional information will be requested;
+    - the expected close date.
+- Within 21 days every report should be resolved unless there are exceptional circumstances requiring additional time.

 ## Scope

 This policy applies to all files and code in this repository, including custom code and configuration for our WordPress website.